socalmesh/meshview/README.md

 The project serves as a real-time monitoring and diagnostic tool for the Meshtastic mesh network.
 It provides detailed insights into the network's activity, including message traffic, node positions, and telemetry data.

+### Version 2.0.4 update - August 2025
+* New statistic page with more data.
+* New api /api/stats (See api documentation).
+* Inprovement on "See Everything" and "Conversation" pages.
+* Tracking of replies with links to original message.

 ### Version 2.0.3 update - June 2025
 * Moved more graphs to eCharts.
 * Addedd smooth updating for "Conversations" and "See everything" sections.